 You are hereCurriculum

 Individualized curricula are created together by the student, parents and teachers.
 Special emphasis is put on the academics, emotional needs, problem-solving skills, hands-on experience and field trips.
-Basic skills, such as math, reading and writing, are taught in small classes of two to four students or on an individual basis.
+Basic skills, such as math, reading and writing, are taught in small classes of four to eight students or on an individual basis.
 Students are grouped by their ability and interests, rather than by grade level.
 On a daily basis, the students come together in a group circle for discussion, to make plans and to solve problems.
 Students are given ample opportunity for unstructured play and to choose their own activities - be it fantasy or a project of their own design.

 Little River's Satellite Program gives students the option to do part of their studies at home and be integrated into school activities, classes and field trips.
 The option includes attending Little River from 1-4 days a week, while studying at home on the other days.
 Families studying at home receive support with curriculum development, a consulting teacher, resources and assessments.